matchavez/mc/pages/02.documentation-project/07.scripting/default.md

 python -v
 ```

-Install Pandoc.
+Install Pandoc on your build machine if you haven't already.
 [Normal ways](https://pandoc.org/installing.html), or on a Mac:

 ```sh
 brew install pandoc